juliansantiago81/post-install-config/README.md

 <img src="https://i.imgur.com/fJdvxtg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, I will tell you how to create the agent or worker account.
+Next, I will show you how to create an agent or worker account.

-- Go to the Agents tab located in the upper level, next to th Emails tab.
+- Click on the Agents tab > Add new agent > Fill out agent information in Account tab.
+Access, Permissions, and Teams tabs.
-- Click on Agents on the tier below.
-- Click on "Add new agent."
-- Enter the name, email address, username, and password for the new agent account.
-- Choose the department and role that the new agent will be filling.
+- Click on Access tab and choose the department and role that the new agent will be filling.
-- Give appropriate permissions to the new agent.
+- Click on Permissions tab and give appropriate permissions to the new agent.
-- Select the team that the new agent will be a part of, if applicable.
+- Click on Teams and if applicable, select the team that the new agent will be a part of > Click Create.

-To add a user or customer to the platform, follow these simple steps:
+To configure a user or customer to the platform, follow these simple steps:

-- Go to the agent panel.
-- Click on Users.
+- Make sure you are now in the Agent Panel NOT the Admin Panel.
-- Click on Add User.
-- Enter the name and email address for the new user account.
+- Click on Users > Click on Add User > Enter the name and email address for the new user account.
 That's it!

 </p>